Use your work experience on your pathway to policy leadership

 A Bachelor degree or international equivalent with a minimum GPA of 5/7.

-Applicants must provide a curriculum vitae and two completed referee reports that show demonstrated management experience and demonstrated commitment to an executive career in public policy.
+Applicants must provide a curriculum vitae and two completed referee reports that show demonstrated management experience and demonstrated commitment to a senior career in public policy.

-Applicants must provide a completed statement of purpose that addresses their commitment to an executive career in public policy.
+Applicants must provide a completed statement of purpose that addresses their commitment to a senior career in public policy.

 The Executive Master of Public Policy requires the completion of 48 units, which must consist of: